fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Service Subscription/Development guide.md

         });
 ```

 The value of accessKey is the AccessKeyID of your account, and the value of accessSecret is the AccessKeySecret corresponding to the AccessKeyID.
-Log on to the [console](https://partners-intl.console.aliyun.com), hover the mouse over your account image, and click **AccessKey** to view your AccessKeyID and AccessKeySecret.
+Log on to the [Alibaba Cloud console](https://home.console.aliyun.com/new#/), hover the mouse over your account image, and click **AccessKey** to view your AccessKeyID and AccessKeySecret.
 You can also click **Security Settings** to view your account ID.

 The value of regionId is the region ID of your IoT Platform service.